Category Archives: Disney

 When Merlin and Arthur are turned into squirrels and strike the fancy of adorable but clueless female squirrels, the scene seems best catered to very young audiences.

-What would give the film some excitement would be a good solid theme song or a powerful love story.
-Both aspects, able to solidify a hit for Disney, are glaringly missing.
+What would give the film some excitement would be a good, solid theme song or a powerful love story.
+Both aspects, which can solidify a hit for Disney, are glaringly missing.

-Snow White and the Seven Dwarfs contain the lovely “Someday My Prince Will Come” while Snow White and the Prince offer a rich love story.
+Snow White and the Seven Dwarfs contain the lovely “Someday My Prince Will Come,” while Snow White and the Prince offer a rich love story.

-While good, The Sword in the Stone can reach only the second tier of Disney classics, missing the upper echelon with only so-so musical offerings.
+While sound, The Sword in the Stone can only reach the second tier of Disney classics, missing the upper echelon with its only so-so musical offerings.

-A slight miss is how Arthur’s voice changes back and forth from a child to a teenager going through puberty.
+A slight miss is how Arthur’s voice changes back and forth between a child and a teenager going through puberty.
 This is drastically noticeable.

-The reason, rather perplexing when analyzed, is that three different actors were used to play Arthur resulting in some consistency issues.
+When analyzed, the reason is somewhat perplexing because three different actors were used to play Arthur, resulting in some consistency issues.

 Why not just use one actor or age the character slowly and gradually deepen his voice?
 The back and forth feels sloppy.